uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/dft/enums_and_config_params.rst

 .. _onemkl_dft_enums:

-Configuration Parameters and Enums
+DFT-related scoped enumeration types
 ------------------------------------

-The following enum classes are defined in the ``oneapi::mkl::dft`` namespace which are used for configuring the discrete Fourier transform problem in the :ref:`onemkl_dft_descriptor` class prior to a call to :ref:`onemkl_dft_descriptor_commit`.
+The following scoped enumeration types, defined in the ``oneapi::mkl::dft`` namespace, are used for constructing and configuring objects of the :ref:`descriptor<onemkl_dft_descriptor>` class consistently with the DFT(s) they are meant to define.

 .. list-table::
       :header-rows: 1
+      :widths: 24 73

-      * -   enum class
+      * -   Scoped enumeration type
         -   Description
       * -   :ref:`onemkl_dft_enum_precision`
-        -   The floating-point precision in which the transform is carried out.
-Used as a template argument for :ref:`onemkl_dft_descriptor` class.
+        -   Represents the precision of the floating-point data format and of the floating-point arithmetic to be used for the desired DFT calculations.
+A template parameter ``prec`` of this type is used for the :ref:`descriptor<onemkl_dft_descriptor>` class.
       * -   :ref:`onemkl_dft_enum_domain`
-        -   The forward domain data type for dft transformation.
-Used as a template argument for :ref:`onemkl_dft_descriptor` class.
+        -   Represents the type of forward domain for the desired DFT(s).
+A template parameter ``dom`` of this type is used for the :ref:`descriptor<onemkl_dft_descriptor>` class.
       * -   :ref:`onemkl_dft_enum_config_param`
-        -   The configuration parameters to specify the DFT transformation desired.
-These can be set and retrieved via the :ref:`onemkl_dft_descriptor_set_value` and :ref:`onemkl_dft_descriptor_get_value` functions.
+        -   Represents configuration parameters for objects of the :ref:`descriptor<onemkl_dft_descriptor>` class.
+The configuration value associated with the (resp. writable) configuration parameters can be retrieved (resp. set) via the object's :ref:`onemkl_dft_descriptor_get_value` (resp.
+            :ref:`onemkl_dft_descriptor_set_value`) member function.
       * -   :ref:`onemkl_dft_enum_config_value`
-        -   Some possible enum values that the :ref:`onemkl_dft_enum_config_param` configuration parameters can take on.
+        -   Represents the possible configuration values for some of the :ref:`configuration parameters<onemkl_dft_enum_config_param>` that may take only a few determined, non-numeric values.

 .. _onemkl_dft_enum_precision:

 precision
 +++++++++

-The floating-point precision in which the transform is to be carried out.
-The data must be presented in this precision, the computation is carried out in this precision, and the result is delivered in this precision.
+This scoped enumeration type represents the precision of the floating-point format to be used for the desired DFT(s).
+The same precision is to be used for the user-provided data, the computation being carried out by oneMKL and the results delivered by oneMKL.

 .. container:: section